 But while we are all interconnected, COVID-19 has reminded us that the impact of economic shocks does not fall equally.
 That's the second important lesson from this year.
 Not everyone has the same experiences in our society.

 And far too often these differences in outcomes trace back to race, ethnicity, gender, or socioeconomic position.

-You can see this in the data on COVID-19.
-A disproportionate share of pandemic job losses have occurred among men and women of color (Gould and Wilson 2020, Kochhar 2020).
-Mothers with children at home have had to leave the labor force altogether to provide schooling and child care (Edwards 2020).
-And low and moderate income communities across the country have seen an outsized decline in income and wealth at the same time that the basic needs of their citizens have risen (Shrimali, Mattiuzzi, and Choi 2020).
+You can see this in the data on COVID.
+A disproportionate share of pandemic job losses have occurred among men and women of color.1 Mothers with children at home have had to leave the labor force altogether to provide schooling and child care.2 And low and moderate income communities across the country have seen an outsized decline in income and wealth at the same time that the basic needs of their citizens have risen.3

 Of course, these are not new issues.
-But the lens of COVID-19 has vividly and painfully highlighted their costs.
+But the lens of COVID has vividly and painfully highlighted their costs.

 And this leads me to my third lesson of 2020.
 We are limiting our economic prosperity.
-Persistent and pervasive differences in outcomes repeatedly leave talent on the table and cost our economy (Cook 2020, Bostic 2020, Hsieh et al. 2019, Daly 2019a).
+Persistent and pervasive differences in outcomes repeatedly leave talent on the table and cost our economy.4

 Looking only at differences in outcomes by race, a recent report found that aggregate economic output since 2000 would have been \$16 trillion higher if Black and white Americans had more equal education and wages.
-To put this in growth terms, the U.S. economy would have grown about two-tenths of a percentage point faster every year since 2000 if these gaps had been closed (Peterson and Mann 2020).
+To put this in growth terms, the U.S. economy would have grown about twotenths of a percentage point faster every year since 2000 if these gaps had been closed.5

 And racial differences in education and wages are only some of the gaps in our society.
-Differences in credit, wealth, and occupational and investment opportunities by race, ethnicity, and socioeconomic status cumulate to mean less innovation, lower productivity, and ultimately slower growth for everyone (Cook 2014, Cook and Gerson 2019, Hsieh et al. 2019, Matthews and Wilson 2018, Peterson and Mann 2020).
+Differences in credit, wealth, and occupational and investment opportunities by race, ethnicity, and socioeconomic status cumulate to mean

+1 Gould and Wilson (2020), Kochhar (2020).